rikakoshimizu1/cifar10-cnn-analysis/README.md

  - **50,000 training images**
  - **10,000 test images**

-The training data is futher split into five batches of 10,000 images each.
+The training data is further split into five batches of 10,000 images each.
 The test batch contains 1,000 randomly selected images from each class.

 ## Classes
  - `Airplane`